Jack

 Jack's Story

-Jack is a handsome reservation mustang who came to AAE in February 2021 with Nash from a distressed sanctuary.
-Though he’d been at the sanctuary for half his life, as best we know, he had never been touched let alone haltered.
-He lived in a small herd environment in few acre paddock.
-He was middle of the herd and relatively uncomplicated as a herdmate.
+Jack came to AAE in February 2021 with his buddy, Nash.
+Jack is a big, handsome 2008-ish tribal mustang.
+Jack and Nash were picked up from a distressed sanctuary situation after local law enforcement intervention and imminent eviction.
+Though Jack had been at this sanctuary for half his life, as best we know he had never been touched or haltered.
+He lived in a herd environment with about 12 other horses (mares and geldings) and two donks in few acre area.
+We were told he was middle of the herd and relatively uncomplicated as a herdmate.
+We were also told he was from a tribal reservation where he'd been owned by the Chief.
+We don’t much more about this guy's past.

-Jack is relatively calm, easy-going guy.
-He’s easy to be around, but he has a bubble.
-You can approach, but not break through.
-In a small space, Jack loses confidence and becomes quite reactive.
+When he arrived, Jack was a relatively calm, easy-going guy.
+He was easy to be around, but he had a firm bubble.
+You could approach him/his bubble quite easily, but you could not break through.
+In a small space, Jack lost confidence and became quite reactive.

-Jack is relatively calm, easy-going guy.
-He’s easy to be around, but he has a bubble.
-You can approach, but not break through.
-In a small space, Jack loses confidence and becomes quite reactive.
+When he arrived, Jack was a relatively calm, easy-going guy.
+He was easy to be around, but he had a firm bubble.
+You could approach him/his bubble quite easily, but you could not break through.
+In a small space, Jack lost confidence and became quite reactive.